mturk/svcbatch/docs/manage.md

   provided as part of **--wait** option, default value of `30` seconds will be used.

+* **--no-wait**

+  **Do not wait for service to start**

+  By default SvcBatch will wait up to `30` seconds for service to start.

+  Use this option to return without waiting for service to enter the running state.

 * **arguments ...**

   **Optional arguments for service start**